 The Pomodoro method is a time management process that breaks down work into 25-minute intervals.
 For each interval, you set a timer for 25 minutes and then commit to focusing completely on the task at hand until the timer goes off.

 Once it does, you have an option to take a break for five minutes before starting again for another 25-minute period.
 After 4 of these work-break intervals, you get to enjoy a longer 15-minute break.

 Many people find that breaking up work into bite sized pieces helps them stay focused and productive while working from home.
-If you want to try out the Pomodoro method for yourself, there are some great tools that can help:
+If you want to try out the Pomodoro method for yourself, there are some great time-blocking apps that can help:

 - Pomofocus: A free, web-based Pomodoro timer that allows you to allocate time to different tasks.